LeonardoGraham/ootdcurrency/README.md

 Copper|-->|Lepta

 In addition to the renaming and hiding of currencies the conversion button's formula has been altered to have 1 Drachma equal 100 Lepta.

+ ## Known Issues
+ Not compatible with Lazy Money.
+When subtracting lepta by any number not divisible by 100, it gives incorrect conversions.